 If you enjoy running, find a buddy or group of people (such as a running club) that will run with you.
 This makes you accountable and makes it more fun.
 I’ve been active in many different exercise modalities over the years.
 I was an avid CrossFitter before transitioning to primarily Olympic Weightlifting and competing as a masters athlete.
-I still love doing a few CrossFit WODs and I’m actually one of those crazy people that actually loves cardio and still do some occasional running (mostly sprints, though…..can’t mess up my gains ;).
+I still love doing a few CrossFit WODs and I’m actually one of those crazy people that actually love cardio and still do some occasional running (mostly sprints, though…..can’t mess up my gains ;).
 For most of my cardio, I like to lift weights.
 I just lift them faster.

 I received my CrossFit Level 1 Trainer Certification in October 2012, followed by a CrossFit Endurance certification in April 2013.
 In 2014, I pursued a nutrition certification through Precision Nutrition to learn how to properly fuel the body for performance.
-Nutrition is such a vital component to overall health and good body composition.
+Nutrition is such a vital component of overall health and good body composition.
 In 2016, I received a certification through USA Weightlifting as a Level 1 Sports Performance Coach, followed by a personal trainer certification through the National Academy of Sports Medicine.
 I’m always reading, learning and growing, as both a coach and an athlete.

 After my world was rocked with a breast cancer diagnosis in 2016, I decided to shift my coaching practice to working with breast cancer survivors and exclusively women.
 I could completely relate to the struggles survivors face when regaining their strength and mobility.
 While recovering from my cancer surgeries, I studied for two additional certifications through AAHF to be qualified to work with survivors of all types of cancer, then followed-up in 2017 with a Pink Ribbon Program certification specifically designed for breast cancer survivors.
 In 2018, I added a Pre and Postnatal coach certification through Girls Gone Strong.
 I love coaching and helping people.
 It fills my heart to help others achieve their goals, especially those who are struggling with physical and emotional battles.
 Through a difficult journey, I found a new purpose.